Quick Christmas Pudding Ice Cream

 - Freeze or enjoy.

 Think of this as a festive version of the universal favourite Cookie Dough ice cream.
 You could also do it with chunks of mince pie, Christmas cake, or stollen.
+And if you have leftover chocolates (excuse me?!) you might like this Ferrero Rocher ice cream recipe.
 The possibilities are endless!
 Check out our other ice cream recipes here.

 Pin for later: